NeptuneHub/AudioMuse-AI-MusicServer/README.md

 ## Music server configuration

-The first login can be don with:
+The first login can be done with:
 * User: admin
-* passwoord: admin
+* password: admin

 The configuration needed is go in the admin tab and:
 * add the path of the song, and start the scanning, depending from the size of the library could takes several minutes.
 This is just to add the  song to the mediaserver